huseyinozyilmaz/scoreboard/README.md

-# scoreboard
+# Scoreboard | Football
-Keep track of your points scored in your family games!
+Keep track of your points scored in your family football games!